aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       -n, --non-interactive           Non-interactive mode: never prompt for input.
-      --profile PROFILE               The name of the new profile.  [required] --email TEXT                    Email address that serves as the user name and a way to identify data created by it.
+      --profile PROFILE               The name of the new profile.  [required] --email EMAIL                   Email address that serves as the user name and a way to identify data created by it.
                                       [required]
       --first-name TEXT               First name of the user.  [required]